mapeditor/tiled/docs/reference/scripting.rst

 sub-directory.
 All scripts files found in these directories are executed on startup.

+.. raw:: html

+   <div class="new">Since Tiled 1.8</div>

+When using the ``.mjs`` extension, script files are loaded as `JavaScript modules`_.
+They will then be able to use the `import`_ and `export`_ statements to split up their functionality over multiple JavaScript files.
+Such extensions also don't pollute the global scope, avoiding potential name collisions between different extensions.

 When any loaded script is changed or when any files are added/removed from the extensions directory, the script engine is automatically reinstantiated and the scripts are reloaded.
 This way there is no need to restart Tiled when